Parkline

 Parkline-project-entry-rendering.jpg

-Primary development program elements of the Proposed Project include:
+Primary development program elements of the masterplan include:

-• An approximately one-acre portion of land, to be dedicated to an affordable housing developer for the future construction of a 100% affordable housing and/or special needs project of up to 100 dwelling units;
+• An approximately 1.6-acre portion of land, to be dedicated to an affordable housing developer for the future construction of a 100% affordable housing development project of up to 154 dwelling units;

-• Retaining three existing buildings for SRI's continued operation in Menlo Park;
+• Retaining three existing buildings (approximately 286,730 square feet) for SRI's continued operation in Menlo Park;

-• Demolition of nearly 1.1 million square feet of outdated research space within 35 buildings to be replaced with five sustainable office/R&D/life science buildings, and a new amenity building for workers;
+• Demolition of two buildings at 201 Ravenswood Ave. and approximately 1.1 million square feet within 35 buildings on the SRI campus, to be replaced with five office/R&D/life science buildings, a new office amenity building, and three parking structures;

-• The inclusion of community space within the 100% affordable building instead of in a separate community building;
+• Inclusion of community-serving space within the 100% affordable building; and

 It is anticipated that the following city actions (e.g., agreements, permits, analyses and reviews) would be required for the proposed project: